Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: On the linking number for invariant measures

-We suppose that~$\phi$ is an Anosov flow whose stable and unstable foliations are orientable.
-The main theorem in the non orientable case is proven using a degree two covering.
 We fix a Markov partition~$\PP$ for the flow~$\phi$.
-Denote by~$(\PR_1,\hdots,\PR_p)$ the family of Markov cuboids in~$\PP$.
+Denote by~$(\PR_1,\hdots,\PR_p)$ the family of Markov rectangles in~$\PP$.
 We fix two orientations on the stable and unstable foliations, and consider the induced vertical and horizontal orders on $\PW$.